 Embracing new and unfamiliar concepts can be hard.
 In the case of hotel technology though, the rewards are huge.
-In this article, we’ll look at four simple steps you can take towards a more profitable and efficient operation.
+In this article, we’ll look at four simple steps to modernise your business that will lead to a more profitable and efficient operation.

 Have you ever moved house from a small place to a bigger one?
 Did you notice how, within a matter of days, you started to wonder how you ever managed in your old place?
 How you could relax in a smaller space, how you could store away all your things?